Transnational organized crime: Federal Bureau of Investigation

-International Enforcement Agencies
+International enforcement agencies

 United Nations Convention against Transnational Organized Crime

 On November 15, 2000, the United Nations Convention against Transnational Organized Crime (UNTOC) was adopted by the United Nations General Assembly and is appointed to serve as the most significant mechanism for fighting TOC internationally.
 The first of its kind, the convention identified TOC as criminal actions that cannot be sufficiently combated by pacts tailored to a single commercial enterprise.
 The Ad Hoc Committee was established by the United Nations General Assembly to deal with this problem by taking a series of measures against transnational organized crime.
 These include the creation of domestic criminal offences to combat the problem, and the adoption of new, sweeping frameworks for mutual legal assistance, extradition, law-enforcement cooperation, and technical assistance and training.

 Combating TOC internationally proves difficult because so many governments and economies benefit enormously from TOC.
 For example, the Russia government benefits from money gained through cybercrime and through ties between TOC and it energy exporters.
 China's economy also benefits from cybercrime as well as from counterfeiting.
 West African and Latin American politicians are either coerced by or maintain financially beneficial relationships with drug traffickers.

 UNTOC ability to help combat CTOC is compounded by its inability to directly assist countries that are incapable of adhering to the convention's guidelines.
 Most countries agreed for a necessary, innovative, and more strategic approach at the 2010 conference of parties, yet to date no significant employment of tactics or policy has been determined.
 Voluntary contributions account for nearly all of UNODC's funding and the organization suffers from chronic funding and staffing shortages.
 This limits UNODC's overall effectiveness.

 The UN General Assembly has also issued many resolutions to combat TOC; however, most have been ineffective because of their vagueness and irrelevancy.